OtabekToshtemirov/OtabekToshtemirov/README.md

 - 👋 Hi, I’m @OtabekToshtemirov
-- 👀 I’m interested in ...React
+- 👀 I’m interested in ...Frontend
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...React
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---